Writer Profile

 Professor, Faculty of Health and Sport Sciences, Chukyo University

-The experience of sports itself does not directly lead to actions aimed at achieving justice, freedom, and equality in society.
+The experience of sport itself does not lead directly to actions aimed at achieving justice, freedom, and equality in society.
 Nor are the independence and autonomy essential for such actions naturally cultivated simply by playing sports.
 One cannot help but think this way when hearing media reports showing that sports have become sites of corporal punishment, violence, sexual violence, and an excessive obsession with winning.

 On the other hand, one sometimes senses a nuance of "even though it's sports" in these media reports.
-It seems that a simplistic understanding of "sports = educational" has been formed before we knew it.
+Perhaps a simplistic understanding of "sports = educational" has been formed before we knew it.
 The issue should not be whether one plays sports or not, but how one plays sports.

-When and how did the understanding that sports have educational value originate in the first place?
+In the first place, when and how did the understanding that sports have educational value come to be formed?

 The Transition of Sports from Entertainment to an Educational Context

-In 18th and 19th century Britain, a distinction was made between outdoor pastimes that had been enjoyed as entertainment, such as hunting, shooting, fishing, and yachting, and organized games such as cricket, football, and tennis.
-Distinctions based on the social class of those enjoying them, distinctions based on what educational value they held...
+In 18th and 19th century Britain, a distinction was made between outdoor pastimes such as hunting, shooting, fishing, and yachting, which had been enjoyed as entertainment since earlier times, and organized games such as cricket, football, and tennis.
+Distinctions based on the social class of the people enjoying them, and distinctions based on what kind of educational value they possessed...

-In the early 19th century, outdoor pastimes were considered entertainment for the upper class.
-The reason given was that they fostered the ability to respond to unexpected changes in circumstances.
+In the early 19th century, outdoor pastimes were considered the entertainment of the upper class.
+The reason given was that they developed the ability to respond to unexpected changes in circumstances.
 They were seen as entertainment through which the essential skills of a gentleman could be acquired.

-In the late 19th century, debates regarding the merits of organized games filled the correspondence columns of The Times.
-During this period, children of the rising middle class began to study at public schools, and organized games that involved rules and teams were growing in popularity among students.
-Concerned by this, public school graduates from upper-class backgrounds sought to draw a line and rank their familiar outdoor pastimes against organized games.
+In the late 19th century, debates regarding the merits of organized games filled the contribution columns of The Times.
+During this period, children of the rising middle class began to study at public schools, and organized games that involved rules and team play were gaining popularity among students.
+Concerned by this, public school graduates from upper-class backgrounds sought to draw a line and establish a ranking between the outdoor pastimes they were familiar with and organized games.

-Defenders of organized games fought back, but there was no monolithic understanding even within the organized games side.
-It is said that upper-class and rising middle-class people were less willing to accept football, which was also enjoyed by country children and laborers, compared to cricket.
+Defenders of organized games fought back, but there was no monolithic understanding even on the side of organized games.
+It is said that people from the upper and rising middle classes were less willing to accept football, which was also enjoyed by rural children and laborers, compared to cricket.

-No matter how much the "upper-class" nature of outdoor pastimes was emphasized, the fun of organized games undoubtedly attracted young people.
+No matter how much the "upper-class" nature of outdoor pastimes was emphasized, the fun of organized games must have attracted young people.
 Those who defended organized games sought to raise their rank by emphasizing that these activities had educational value for acquiring the character and morality suitable for leaders of Western society heading into the 20th century.
-In Thomas Hughes's masterpiece "Tom Brown's School Days" (1857), which depicts school life at a public school, conversations valuing cricket educationally appear throughout.
+In Thomas Hughes's masterpiece "Tom Brown's School Days" (1857), which depicts school life at a public school, conversations that assign educational value to cricket appear throughout.

-For example, team victory based on discipline and mutual trust was seen as an opportunity to foster leadership qualities because it required effort accompanied by a readiness for self-sacrifice, more so than individual sports where one only aims for their own victory.
-Furthermore, the spirit of showing courtesy to opponents while doing one's best to win to the limit, and not losing composure or generosity toward the results, was considered a virtue cultivated by the game.
+For example, team victory based on discipline and mutual trust was seen as an opportunity to cultivate leadership qualities, as it required effort accompanied by a readiness for self-sacrifice, more so than individual sports where one aims for victory alone.
+Furthermore, the spirit of showing respect to opponents even while doing one's best to win to the limit, and not losing composure or tolerance toward results, was considered a virtue cultivated by the game.

 Assigning Educational Meaning to "Sports" in Japan

-According to research by Ikuo Abe, who traced how the translations of "sport" and "sportsman" changed in English-Japanese dictionaries, the first appearance of a translation for "sport" was "nagusami" (pastime) in the 1814 "Angeria Gorin Taisei."
-Later, it was the "Inoue's English-Japanese Dictionary" (1915) that applied a translation understood as a word more strongly related to "competition" in addition to outdoor activities like fishing and hunting.
+According to research by Ikuo Abe, who traced how the Japanese translations of "sport" and "sportsman" in British and American dictionaries changed in Japan, the first appearance of a translation for "sport" was "nagusami" (pastime) in the 1814 "Angeria Gorin Taisei."
+Later, the "Inoue's English-Japanese Dictionary" (1915) applied a translation that understood it as a word more strongly related to "competition" in addition to outdoor activities like fishing and hunting.
 Abe points out that this understanding of the word was influenced by the fact that the dictionary's compiler, Jukichi Inoue, was a graduate of Rugby School, one of the public schools.
-Following this dictionary, Yoshisaburo Okakura's "New English-Japanese Dictionary" added an ethical nuance to the translation of "sportsman" as a person who understands the spirit of competition.
-Around 1927, when this dictionary was published, sports organizations overseeing competitions such as swimming and track and field were established in Japan, and competitive sports became established.
+Following this dictionary, Yoshisaburo Okakura's "New English-Japanese Dictionary" added an ethical nuance to the translation of "sportsman," describing it as a person who understands the spirit of competition.
+Around 1927, when this dictionary was published, sports organizations governing competitions such as swimming and track and field were established in Japan, and competitive sports were becoming established.

-Tracing these transitions of meaning in dictionaries, one can see traces of attempts to give educational meaning to sports as entertainment and to rehabilitate them in Japan from the end of the 19th century to the 20th century.
+Tracing these transitions in meaning within dictionaries, one can see traces of efforts in Japan from the end of the 19th century through the 20th century to give educational meaning to sports as entertainment and to rehabilitate them.

 The tone of Japan's first sports magazine, "Undokai" (The Sporting World), published for nearly three years starting in July 1897, is one clear example.
-This magazine enthusiastically published works asserting the educational value of sports, emphasizing that those who play sports are individuals with physical strength, bravery, and freedom from sexual disorder.
-Furthermore, it frequently used a context to enhance the value of sports by placing "literature" or "effeminacy" as the polar opposite of sports and giving them negative meanings such as physical weakness or internal frailty.
+This magazine eagerly published works asserting the educational value of sports, emphasizing that those who play sports are individuals characterized by physical strength, bravery, and a lack of sexual disorder.
+Furthermore, it frequently used contexts to enhance the value of sports by positioning "literature" and "literary weakness" as the polar opposites of sports, assigning them negative meanings such as physical frailty and internal weakness of character.

 There is another example.
 For about a month starting in August 1911, the Asahi Shimbun ran a series of articles titled "Baseball and Its Evils."
 In the series, famous educators and medical sciences experts argued how unsuitable baseball was for students, who were the elite of society at the time.
-Around this time, while the Waseda-Keio rivalry began to heat up, meetings of school principals and others began to perceive sports as a "harmful influence" in educational institutions.
-The series of articles denouncing baseball came into direct conflict with baseball enthusiasts.
-In the writing battle that came to be known as the "Baseball Evil Debate," the method taken by enthusiasts was to argue that baseball had educational value and excellent influences that could overturn the educational and medical sciences opposition.
+Around this time, while the Waseda-Keio rivalry began to heat up, meetings of school principals and others began to view sports as a "detriment" to educational institutions.
+The series of articles condemning baseball came into direct conflict with baseball enthusiasts.
+In the writing battle that came to be known as the "Baseball Evil Debate," the method taken by enthusiasts was to argue that baseball possessed educational value and superior influences that could overturn educational and medical objections.

 Coubertin's Focus on the "Individual"

 Pierre de Coubertin is a figure who must not be forgotten as someone who focused on the educational value of sports.
-Coubertin visited the aforementioned public schools and witnessed sports education there.
-Additionally, he focused on the fact that the people of ancient Greece valued sports as an activity to draw closer to the gods.
-However, team events did not exist in the ancient Olympic Games.
+Coubertin visited the aforementioned public schools and witnessed the sports education there.
+Additionally, he focused on the fact that the people of ancient Greece emphasized sports as an activity to draw closer to the gods.
+However, no team events existed in the ancient Olympic Games.

 Coubertin's vision for the Olympics belonged to an era when various countries were beginning to establish school education systems.
-His idea was innovative in that he not only found educational value in sports, which had been nothing more than entertainment, but also sought to raise the youth of the 20th century beyond the framework of each country's school education system.
+His idea was innovative in that he not only found educational value in sports, which had been nothing more than entertainment, but also sought to raise the youth of the 20th century beyond the framework of individual national school education systems.

-From these words, we can see that Coubertin's perspective was applied to the qualities required as an individual, and he believed that sports had the potential to cultivate them.
+These words convey that Coubertin's perspective was focused on the qualities required as an individual, and that he believed sports had the potential to cultivate them.

 Educational Philosophy and Sports at Keio University

-Shinzo Koizumi's view of sports is concentrated in the essay collection "Practice Makes the Impossible Possible" (Keio University Press, 2004), edited by Professor Yamauchi and others.
-In the essays, many mentions are found regarding the state of the individual cultivated by sports, and elements that resonate with Coubertin can be felt.
+Shinzo Koizumi's view of sports is concentrated in the collection of essays "Practice Makes the Impossible Possible" (Keio University Press, 2004), edited by Yamauchi and others.
+Within the reflections, many mentions are made regarding the state of the individual cultivated by sports, and elements that resonate with Coubertin can be felt.
 For example, the sentence: "Should it not be possible to say that the ability to not avoid difficulties, not fear danger, say what one believes, and do what one says is also naturally enhanced through practice?" ("Life and Practice").
-This suggests that the development of the team and society as a collective is predicated on the state of the individual.
+This suggests that the development of teams and society as aggregates is predicated on the state of the individual.

 Another commonality between Coubertin and Shinzo Koizumi can be read from the essay collection.
 It is that they both emphasized approaching sports with a scientific and theoretical attitude.
 There, one does not see excessive spiritualism or oppressive instructors.